 For example, if a road or a railway line is constructed through a forest, an animal bridge is also developed so that animals can move without too much interruption.

-A simple example of wildlife crossings is when a bridge is created over a road or railway line.
+A simple example of wildlife crossing is when a bridge is created over a road or railway line.

 Wildlife crossings started in European countries in the 1950s when the first animal bridge was built in France as an infrastructure solution to ensure safe passage to wild animals.

-Over the years, these dedicated bridges for animals became hugely popular in Germany, Netherlands Canada, and the USA.
+Over the years, these dedicated bridges for animals became hugely popular in Germany, the Netherlands, Canada, and the USA.

-Netherland currently has more than 50 different animal passages.
+The Netherlands has more than 50 different animal crossings.

 Canada – Banff National Park